xapian/xapian/xapian-core/docs/index.rst

 -  `Stemming Algorithms <stemming.html>`_
 -  `Value Ranges <valueranges.html>`_

-For those wishing to do development work on the Xapian library itself, there is `documentation of Xapian's internals <internals.html>`_ available.
+The `Xapian Developer Guide <https://xapian-developer-guide.readthedocs.org/>`_ contains information for those wishing to do development work on the Xapian library itself.

 We also have a `wiki <https://trac.xapian.org/wiki>`_ for documentation and examples contributed by the Xapian community.